Martu people preserve bilby population with traditional knowledge

 The Martu people of Western Australia are environmental and cultural custodians, preserving tradition and ecosystems alike.

-ACROSS THE BIRRILIBURU landscape in remote Western Australia, the Martu people are using their knowledge as traditional owners to conserve the greater bilby (Macrotis lagotis) population, which has recently dwindled to just 10,000.
+ACROSS THE BIRRILIBURU landscape in remote Western Australia, the Martu people are using their knowledge as traditional owners to conserve the greater bilby (Macrotis lagotis) population, which continues to decline.

 Aerial shot of the Birriliburu landscape, the traditional lands of the Martu people, which was recently hit by wildfire.
 (Photo credit: Annette Ruzicka)

 The Martu people were some of the last Indigenous people to make contact with colonised Australia.
-Hidden by the arid northern deserts of Western Australia, Martu people didn’t meet western society until the 1950s and 1960s.
-In 2002, the Martu people were granted Native Title for over 13.6 million hectares of land, spanning from the Great Sandy Desert in the north to Wiluna in the south.
+Hidden by the arid central deserts of Western Australia, most Martu people didn’t meet western society until the 1950s and 1960s.
+In 2008, the Martu people were granted Native Title for over 6.6 million hectares of land, spanning from the Little Sandy Desert in the north to Wiluna in the south.

 Birriliburu Aboriginal rangers and Bush Heritage scientists work together on conservation efforts.
 (Photo credit: Annette Ruzicka)